waleadeyefa/wale-s-portfolio/README.md

 #### 2. Platform Usage Trends
 ![Platform Usage Trends](platform_usage_graph.png)

+### Results
+Platform Usage Patterns
+- YouTube (93%) dominates among teens (13-17), especially females, with "Almost Constant" use.
+- TikTok (63%) is highly favored by Gen Z, with frequent daily use, particularly by males.
+Its short-form content makes it a hub for viral opportunities.
+- Instagram (59%) and Snapchat (60%) are popular among female teens, supporting frequent engagement.
+- Facebook (45%), mostly used by males aged 18-24, shows declining popularity among younger teens.
+Marketing Impact
+- Viral Content Drives Sales: Platforms like TikTok boost brand visibility and drive sales through viral trends.
+- Competitive Edge: Businesses that excel on TikTok can dominate in industries like fashion, beauty, and gaming.
+- Effective Marketing: Social media remains the most impactful marketing strategy, particularly for engaging Gen Z.
+- Time on Social Media
+- Teens spend increasing hours on platforms, peaking at 62 hours/month by age 17, before tapering off post-teen years.

 ### Future Directions
 - Examine long-term effects of viral content on sales.
 - Analyze cross-platform campaigns for better synergy.